shuuryou/f22pro/README.md

 #### WiFi Calling Cannot be Turned On

-WiFi Calling can't be enabled in Firmware 1.0.7 due to a bug.
+WiFi Calling can't be enabled in firmware release 1.0.7 due to a bug.
 The settings app crashes if you try, because the developers screwed up:

 ```
 11-22 18:35:46.811  4625  4625 D AndroidRuntime: Shutting down VM